 DWF operates much like a community foundation.
 Economic security, women-led households, and education and medical care for women and girls at risk are at the heart of the foundation's grantmaking.

-This funder has about eight different funds for which grants are available.
+This funder has about eight grantmaking funds.
 Areas of interest include libraries, community, environment, nursing, music, and education.

 This funder focuses grantmaking on 57 counties in Southeast Texas and funds a variety of local healthcare and mental health causes.
 Grantmaking is expected to expand.